This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 Where To Buy Souvenirs In Iceland

 There’s nothing quite like buying a souvenir from a local shop in the country you’re travelling in!
-You can get something more authentic, give back to the locals personally and you can usually hear a story or two from the products very beginnings!
-Check out this detailed guide to find the best shops for Icelandic souvenirs across the country.
+You can get something more authentic, give back to the locals personally and you can usually hear a story or two from the product’s very beginnings!

 As the capital city, there are always going to be plenty of places to find fun things to buy here.
 Surprisingly, not all of the shops sell overpriced crap, so spend an afternoon wandering the streets and discovering some gorgeous boutiques selling authentic Icelandic souvenirs.

 Kolaportið, the flea market in Reykjavik, is a great place to stop by for presents and Icelandic crafts and treasures!
 Located near the harbour in the capital, the market should be your go-to for antiques, books + vintage clothing.
 It’s only open on the weekends and is inside so bad weather doesn’t have to dampen your plans!